Abu Dhabi signs agreement on futuristic transport system

 Dubai's Road & Transport Authority (RTA) and U.S.-based Hyperloop One, a rival to HyperloopTT, agreed on Nov.
 8 to explore routes between Dubai and Abu Dhabi.

-A hyperloop uses magnets to levitate pods inside an airless tube, creating conditions in which the pods can shuttle people and freight at speeds of up to 750 miles (1,200 kms) per hour.
+A hyperloop uses magnets to levitate pods inside an airless tube, creating conditions in which the pods can shuttle people and cargo at speeds of up to 750 miles (1,200 kms) per hour.

 The unproven technology is proposed as a replacement to existing rail infrastructure.